eliseomartelli/eliseomartelli.it/_posts/2020-10-30-ipados_review.md

 If you take a look at competing platforms like Windows, ChromeOS, or Android, you will see ecosystems that are far from perfect on tablets.
 These platforms are designed with input paradigms tied to a mouse and a keyboard or a smartphone interface.
 The iPad, on the other hand, is _distinctive_ and what sets it apart is the App ecosystem.
 This shouldn't be an invitation to Apple to stop fixing things or adding new features to the iPad.
-It's not a perfect device (more on this later).

 ## There's an app for that